 - Explain how the theology of historical leaders formed their ability to lead.

 - Create a theology of Christian leadership.

 - Relate lessons on leadership to personal application of leadership.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
-(MLO: A, B, D, E)
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
+Each thread must be at least 350–400 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to 3 other classmates’ threads.
+Each reply must be at least 200–250 words.
+(MLOs: A, B, D, E)

 Journal Reflection Assignments (4)

 Every two weeks students will submit a Journal Reflection Assignment.
 In each of these assignments students will respond to three journal prompts based on course material (MLOs: A, B, D, E).

 Shepherd Leadership Assignment